 Omnibus is the classical Christian educational answer to history, theology, and literature.

 Omnibus is a Latin term meaning "all-encompassing."
-Completing Omnibus II will provide the student a full credit in Medieval History I, Doctrine and Theology II, and Medieval and Reformational Literature I. Combining these disciplines will have students grow in their appreciation of the unity of all knowledge, and all the material is taught through a biblical worldview.
+Completing Omnibus V will provide the student a full credit in Medieval History II, Doctrine and Theology V, and Medieval and Reformational Literature II.
+An additional feature is the inclusion of six essays in each year (18 total in Omnibus IV, V and VI) exposing students to various other disciplines to consider for courses of study in college and careers.
+Combining these disciplines will have students grow in their appreciation of the unity of all knowledge, and all the material is taught through a biblical worldview.

 The text includes two separate but compatible courses, the Primary books course and the Secondary books course.
 Primary books tend to be closely tied to the time period and include more primary source materials.
 Secondary books are, at times, lighter reading.
 Primary is scheduled for five days per week.
 Secondary for three days per week.